Sara Renner

-Sara Renner (born April 10, 1976) is a Canadian cross-country skier who competed from 1994 to 2010.
+Sara Renner (born April 10, 1976) is a Canadian former cross-country skier who competed from 1994 to 2010.
 With Beckie Scott, she won the silver medal in the team sprint event at the 2006 Winter Olympics in Turin and earned her best individual finish of eight in the 10 km classical event in those same games.
 She was born in Golden, British Columbia.